 Here is the good news: delightful, handmade burgers are being served in Japan, they cost 500 yen each and they have a tradition going back more than 50 years.
 To enjoy them, you will have to travel a bit, though.

 Don't expect the same as those back in that gloriously greasy diner back home, like, say, the Great Jones Diner in the New York City downtown of yore.
 The burgers in Sasebo have been reworked and modified by generations of Japanese cooks, and actually, they succeeded in making them all the more tasty, though certainly not less greasy.

 There are about 20 places now which are officially certified by the city as serving original Sasebo Burgers.
 Most of them you find in a free map available at the train station, at hotels, convenience stores and gas stations.
 Pick one up - it's very helpful even if you can't read Japanese.

 The Hikari is one of the oldest and yet one of the most innovative burger restaurants in town.
-They are famous for their burgers made of minced chicken meat, coming in a jumbo size.
+Hikari is famous for its burgers made of minced chicken meat, coming in a jumbo size.
 Now, jumbo size means here really jumbo size.
 Big delicious buns and the stuffing is more than generous: slabs of fried, ground chicken meat combined with an omelet, bacon, various vegetable layers and a weirdly sweet mayonaise.
 Maybe a tad too sweet - but it goes down beautifully with a large cup of black coffee.

 Yours as well?
 Go and find out.
 In any case, you will be stuffed after the meal.
 To relax, take a walk down International Avenue, leading through fenced-off residential areas where the families of the marines stationed down at the end of the road live.
 You are right in the center of Sasebo burger history here.